 The district secretary will inform staff of the relevant deadlines for each newsletter.
 Staff members are encouraged to submit articles for the newsletter that reports recent classroom activities and emphasizes positive aspects of the district’s mission.

+Obligations Related to American Civics Instruction

+All staff members shall be familiar with, and comply with, the requirements of state law, board policy, and district curriculum to properly instruct students regarding American Civics, Social Studies, American History, and appropriate patriotic exercises on particular days of the year.
+Neglect of any such responsibilities by any employee may be considered just cause for dismissal.

 Outside Employment

 No full-time staff member may accept any other employment or carry on any business or activity for profit that interferes with the complete and competent discharge of his or her responsibilities to the school district.